best08618/2018_os_proj1/README.md

 A child process simulates the execution of a user process.
 Workload consists of infinite loop of dynamic CPU-burst and I/O-burst.
 The execution begins with two parameters: (cpu_burst, io_burst).
 Each value is randomly generated.
 When a user process receives the time slice from OS, the user process makes progress.
 To simulate this, the child process makes progress when it is in cpu-burst phase.
 Besides, the parent process sends ipc message to the currently running child process.
 When the child process takes ipc message from msgq, it decreases cpu-burst value.

-###<optional requirement for io involvement>
+#optional requirement for io involvement
+##The child process:
-The child process makes I/O requests after CPU-burst.
+Children makes I/O requests after CPU-burst.
 To simulate this, child accounts for the remaining cpu-burst.
 If cpu-burst reaches to zero, the child sends ipc message to the parent process with the next io-burst time.

-Parent process: <optional requirement for scheduling through processes with cpu-bursts and io-bursts>
+##Parent process: <optional requirement for scheduling through processes with cpu-bursts and io-bursts>
 The parent process receives ipc message from a child process, it checks whether the child begins io-burst.
 Then, the scheduler takes the child process out of the run-queue, and moves the child process to the wait-queue. (so that the child cannot get scheduled until it finishes io)
 The parent process should remember io-burst value of the child process.
 Whenever time tick occurs, the parent process decreases the io-burst value. (for all the processes in the wait-queue)
 When the remaining io-burst value of a process reaches to zero, the parent process puts the child process back to the run-queue. (so that it can be scheduled after I/O completion)